stephencenter/PeasantsAscension/README.txt

     located in the Game Files directory.
 It also defaults to playing all music/sound-effects at full volume.
-These can both be changed by editing a set of variables in a file called "settings.cfg", located in the "PythoniusRPG" folder.
+These can both be changed by editing a set of variables in a file called "settings.cfg", located in the "Peasants' Ascension" folder.
 This file can be opened using a program like TextWrangler, Notepad++, or Sublime Text.
 Instructions on changing these are located in the file.
 ----------------------------------------------------